blue-yonder/tsfresh/docs/text/how_to_add_custom_feature.rst

 Writing your own time-based feature calculators
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Writing your own time-based feature calculators is no different from usual.
+Writing your own time-based feature calculators is no different than usual.
 Only two new properties must be set using the `@set_property` decorator:

 * Adding ``@set_property("input", "pd.Series")`` tells the function that the input of the function is a ``pd.Series`` rather than a ``numpy`` array.
-  This allows the index to be used.
+  This allows the index to be used automatically.
 * Adding ``@set_property("index_type", pd.DatetimeIndex)`` tells the function that the input is a `DatetimeIndex`,
-  allowing it to perform calculations based on time datatypes.
+  allowing it to perform calculations based on time data types.

 For example, if we want to write a function that calculates the time between the first and last measurement, it could look something like this: